 However, even though a sole proprietorship is the simplest of business structures, you shouldn't fall asleep at the wheel.
 You might have to comply with various legal requirements such as local registration, business license, or permit laws to make your business legitimate.
 And you're personally responsible for paying both income taxes and business debts.

 A sole proprietor can be held personally liable for any business obligation.
 So, if your business doesn't pay a supplier, defaults on a debt, or loses a lawsuit, the creditor can legally come after your house or other possessions.

 By contrast, the law provides owners of corporations and limited liability companies (LLCs) with what's called "limited personal liability" for business obligations.
 This means that, unlike sole proprietors and general partners, owners of corporations and LLCs can normally keep their house, investments, and other personal property even if their business fails.
-If you will be engaged in a risky business, you may want to consider forming a corporation or an LLC.
-You can learn more about limiting your personal liability for business obligations by reading Nolo's articles on corporations and LLCs.

 Unlike an LLC or a corporation, you generally don't have to file any special forms or pay any fees to start working as a sole proprietor.
 All you have to do is state that your business is a sole proprietorship when you complete the general registration requirements that apply to all new businesses.

 In practice, lots of businesses are small enough to get away with ignoring these registration requirements.
 But if you're caught, you might be subject to back taxes and other penalties.

 If you do business under a name different from your own, you usually must register that name— known as a fictitious, or assumed, business name.
 For example, suppose Daisy Johnson provides computer coding services as a freelancer under the name "Quake Coding."
 Because her company name doesn't include her full legal name, Daisy will need to register her business name.